-Students may include 30 points from CLAS 307, CLAS 312, CLAS 318, MAOR 317, MAOR 345, RELS 307, RELS 322.
+Students may include 30 points from CLAS 307, CLAS 325, or MAOR 317.

-Students intending to complete the BA with a minor in History must be credited with at least 75 points in History (not including ARTS 395) which must include at least 45 points at 200-level or above.
+Students intending to complete the BA with a minor in History must be credited with at least 75 points in HIST coded courses which must include at least 45 points at 200-level or above.